byran/RaspberryPiMinecraft/doc/projects/03-skyscraper-tunnels.md

 * In Geany, from the file menu select "new", and then save as `skyscraper.py` in the "pi" directory.

-* We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
+* We need to import the Bluefruit commands we'll be using and clear an area in the Minecraft world for working in.
 Create this program:

-        from dbscode_minecraft import *
+        from bluefruit_minecraft import *
         bulldoze()

 * **Test** Press F5 to run the program (this will also save your program